Asensado/BSCreator/README.md

 All data, from your business name to created balance sheets will be found here.
 You can now start the program.
 ___
-## Compiling BSCreator
+## Compiling BSCreator on Windows
-You can also compile BSCreator to run on other platforms, such as Linux-based operating systems and macOS 10.9+
+You can also compile BSCreator to run on your own.

 First, install the latest version of [Python](https://www.python.org/downloads/) on your machine.
 Open your terminal, and install PyInstaller.